-In 1917, he formed a quintet with Juan Luis Marini on piano, Rafael Tuegols and Atilio Lombardo on violins, and Alberto Paredes on violoncello, and recorded for Victor with an advantageous contract.
-Unusual for the time, he included the voice of Francisco Nicolás Bianco “Pancho Cueva”, on two recordings, only matched by the contemporary recording of Gardel-Razzano with Firpo at “El moro”.
-Bianco, who later also recorded with Firpo, was a famous payador, who used the lunfardo jargon in his performances, and was the brother of Eduardo Bianco, the great conductor who played tangos in Europe.
+In 1917, he formed a quintet with Juan Luis Marini on piano, Rafael Tuegols, Atilio Lombardo on violins, and Alberto Paredes on violoncello and recorded for Victor with an advantageous contract.
+Unusual for the time, he included the voice of Francisco Nicolás Bianco, “Pancho Cueva”, on two recordings, only matched by the contemporary recording of Gardel-Razzano with Firpo at “El moro”.
+Bianco, who later also recorded with Firpo, was a famous payador who used the lunfardo jargon in his performances and was the brother of Eduardo Bianco.
+This great conductor played tangos in Europe.

 The composition cover artwork for the song “Lágrimas” deserves a special mention because of Arolas’ self-portrait:

-Dedicated to the mother of his colleague and violinist Tito Roccatagliata, combined a delicious rhythmic first part with a deeply emotional second part.
+Dedicated to the mother of his colleague and violinist Tito Roccatagliata, combined a delicious rhythmic first part with a profoundly emotional second part.
 Ricardo Tanturi recorded it in 1941:

-In 1918 his orchestra was formed with him on first bandoneon and conductor, Manuel Pizzarro on second bandoneon, Rafael Tuegols on first violin, Horacio Gomila on second violin, Roberto Goyeneche on piano and Luis Bernstein on double bass.
+In 1918 his orchestra was formed with him on the first bandoneon and conductor, Manuel Pizzarro on the second bandoneon, Rafael Tuegols on the first violin, Horacio Gomila on the second violin, Roberto Goyeneche on piano, and Luis Bernstein on double bass.
 This was the peak of his career, playing in both Buenos Aires and Montevideo.
 Soon, Julio De Caro joined his orchestra.

 1918 brought us two tangos eminently rhythmic: “Catamarca”, initially called “Estocada a fondo”, of which Carlos Di Sarli left us a magnificent rendition in 1940:

-The other tango is “Dinamita”, that we can hear in the rendition of 1918 by Roberto Firpo:
+The other tango is “Dinamita”, which we can hear in the rendition of 1918 by Roberto Firpo:

-Here we are able to appreciate an authentic rhythmic dynamite, his peculiar way of playing with the melody, and its manifested advanced compositional techniques, using already the same “canyengueadas” that we hear in the arrangements of Osvaldo Pugliese and Astor Piazzolla many decades later.
+Here we can appreciate authentic rhythmic dynamite, his peculiar way of playing with the melody, and its manifested advanced compositional techniques, using already the same “canyengueadas” that we hear in the arrangements of Osvaldo Pugliese and Astor Piazzolla many decades later.

-That same year, Arolas met Pascual Contursi in Montevideo, and from this encounter they produced “Qué querés con era cara”, lyrics that Contursi wrote for Arolas’ “La guitarrita”, recorded by Carlos Gardel:
+That same year, Arolas met Pascual Contursi in Montevideo.
+From this encounter, they produced “Qué querés con esa cara”, lyrics that Contursi wrote for Arolas’ “La guitarrita”, recorded by Carlos Gardel:

-This year culminated with one of his immortal compositions: “Maipo”, of supreme beauty, with a first part truly sublime, of pathetic depth, tearing, and a second part of felt sadness and deep emotions.
-Let’s dance to El Rey de Compás Juan D’Arienzo recording of this tango in 1939:
+This year culminated with one of his immortal compositions: “Maipo”, of supreme beauty, with a first part truly sublime, of pathetic depth, tearing, and the second part of felt sadness and deep emotions.
+Let’s dance to El Rey de Compás Juan D’Arienzo’s recording of this tango in 1939:

 1919 began with no less than “El Marne”, a true concerto of advanced structure for its time.
 It needed to wait for qualified musicians to deliver the message of its notes.
 We remain here at the same tanda, with the Maestro D’Arienzo and Juan Polito on piano:

 The productivity of Arolas is astounding.
-His fabulous inspiration keeps on giving: “Cosa papa”, which was only recorded by him on his last recording, in line with his best authorial achievements.
+His fabulous inspiration keeps on giving: “Cosa papa”, which he only recorded on his last recording, in line with his best authorial achievements.

-“De vuelta y media”, of amazing beauty, from which we are lucky to hear the author’s recording:
+“De vuelta y media”, of outstanding beauty, from which we are lucky to hear the author’s recording:

 And “El Gaucho Néstor”, included only in his recordings for Victor:

-In 1919 he was hired to play at the Montevideo’s Carnaval celebrations, at the head of a big orchestra.
+In 1919 he was hired to play at Montevideo’s Carnaval celebrations at the head of a big orchestra.

-Back in Buenos Aires, he engaged in a tour through the province with a trio in which Julio De Caro played the violin.
+In Buenos Aires, he engaged in a tour through the province with a trio in which Julio De Caro played the violin.
 Then he played at Maxim’s and Tabarín cabarets downtown.
 From this moment on, there were only a few more occasions in which Arolas played in Argentina.
 His moral and physical collapse had begun.
-He moved his home permanently to Montevideo, and formed an orchestra in which Edgardo Donato played.
+He moved his home permanently to Montevideo and formed an orchestra in which Edgardo Donato played.

 In 1921 he returned from Europe and remained in Uruguay.
 This year he composed “Pobre gaucho”, dedicated to his orchestra colleagues, and “Bataraz”, both recorded by Firpo:

 Possibly, this is also the year in which he composed what is considered his masterpiece: “La Cachila”.
 It has everything.
-After an intense first part, of incomparable beauty, comes a second part with vibrant renovating rhythms, piercing, rich and tearing.
-That is the way it was interpreted by Osvaldo Pugliese:
+After an intense first part of incomparable beauty comes a second part, with vibrant renovating rhythms, piercing, rich, and tearing.
+That is the way Osvaldo Pugliese interpreted it:

-It had become one of the classics of the genre, of permanent presence in the repertoire of orchestras of all times.
+It had become one of the genre’s classics, of a permanent presence in the repertoire of orchestras of all times.

-In 1922, he took a second trip to Europe, with work in mind, but he didn’t receive help from the community of tango musicians living there.
-On his own, he got advantageous contracts to play in Paris and Madrid.
+In 1922, he took a second trip to Europe with work in mind, but he didn’t receive help from the community of tango musicians living there.
+He got advantageous contracts to play in Paris and Madrid on his own.

-During his last three years of life, he resided in Europe, and we only know about the composition “Place Pigalle”, which he registered in France.
+During his last three years, he resided in Europe, and we only know about the composition “Place Pigalle”, which he registered in France.

 In 15 years as a composer, he wrote 120 titles, of which only about 20 are widely known.